-With the purpose of expanding our coverage of the ferry network in Vietnam, we are integrating sea routes to Con Dao islands in partnership with Phu Quoc Express and Superdong Speed Ferry, the two leading speedboat companies in Southern Vietnam.
+With the purpose of expanding our coverage of the ferry network in Vietnam, we are integrating sea routes to Con Dao islands in partnership with Phu Quoc Express and Superdong Speed Ferry.
+These are two leading speedboat companies in Southern Vietnam.

 Situated about 185 km from the coast of Ba Ria–Vung Tau province in Southeastern Vietnam, Con Dao archipelago includes 16 mountainous islands and islets with a local population of only 5,000.

 The group of islands was first mentioned by Marco Polo in the description of his voyage from China to India in 1292.
-Later in the 18th century, the British East India Company founded a settlement in the largest island, Con Son Island, as a trading post for ships sailing the route between India and China, known as Pulo Condore.
+Later in the 18th century, the British East India Company founded a settlement in the largest island namely Con Son Island.
+Since then, it was a trading post for ships sailing the route between India and China, known as Pulo Condore.

 Through the Treaty of Versailles, the Emperor Gia Long ceded the territory to the French in 1787.
 During the times of French Indochina, Con Son Island was knows as Grande Condore and served as a prison island for political prisoners.
 During the Vietnam War, the South Vietnamese government continued to use the island for the same purpose.
 The prison was closed in 1975 after the Fall of Saigon.